Interested in beekeeping? You’ve come to the right place!

 Do NOT order bees from the internet – you need local bees adapted perfectly to Fife’s climate, and certainly do not want to bring in foreign strains of honey bee which will mate with local bees and produce bad-tempered stock, and possibly bring in disease and pests such as the Small Hive Beetle, a major threat and now in southern Italy.

-If you wish to apply for the 2022 course please visit the dedicated page Introduction to Bees and Beekeeping Course 2022, where you will find our online application form and further details about the course and how to reserve your place.
+If you wish to apply for the 2024 course please visit the dedicated page Introduction to Bees and Beekeeping Course 2024, where you will find our application form and further details about the course and how to reserve your place.